 We knew we were going to need a good insect repellent.
 We took two – one packed to the gunnels with Deet and a natural one.
 The natural one worked perfectly, comes in a range of formats, including moisturiser (clever!) and smelled a lot better than the Deet one.
 It would be our recommendation:

 Before we travelled, Jane laid out her daily beauty must-haves on a tray, and asked friends and followers how on earth she was going to whittle the list down.
 She got some great advice and tips on which products to pack.
-Jane’s already a huge fan of Aussie hair products, especially this variety and it turns out many of my friends swear by it too:
+Jane’s already a huge fan of Aussie hair products, and it turns out many of her friends swear by it too.

 Jane’s lucky to have fairly good skin (again, her words … I think she’s got amazing skin … Ed.), which stayed soft and clear with all of the basic moisturisers she packed or tried.
 But anyone who knows her will have spotted that lippie is *her* thing.
 Much of her travel gear was black, and so often she longed for a splash of colour.
 Lipsticks from MAC came with her all around the world.
 She found the matte finish of Russian Red and Lady Danger stayed with her in the heat, and kept her lips moisturised.
 Even when we’d been trekking, or on our feet all day, and she felt exhausted…a slick of MAC cheered her up and drew compliments from women from Vancouver to Cambodia!

 What’s your favourite travel product?
 Any we should try out for next time?
 Drop us a line below …